Hexagon/webauthn-skeleton/README.md

-## Fork information
-All credit goes to the original contributors as seen below.
-This is a only forked and ported copy that use Koa instead of Express as web framework.

 # webauthn-skeleton

-This is a working skeleton of a Node.js/Express application with passwordless login (Web Authentication API, WebAuthN, FIDO2).
+This is a working skeleton of a Node.js/Koa application with passwordless login (Web Authentication API, WebAuthN, FIDO2).

 Live at [https://56k.guru/webauthn](https://56k.guru/webauthn)